rmarasigan/aws-todo-list-app/AWS_CodePipeline.md

 ## CI/CD
 **CI/CD** is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
 The main conecpts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.
 CI/CD is a solution to the problems integrating new code can cause for development and operations teams (AKA "integration hell").

-CI/CD falls under DevOPS (the joining od development and operations) and combines the practices of continuous integration and continuous delivery.
+CI/CD falls under DevOPS (the joining of development and operations) and combines the practices of continuous integration and continuous delivery.
 CI/CD automates much or all of the manual human intervention traditionally needed to get new code from a commit into production such as build, test, and deploy, as well as infrastructure provisioning.

 ![ci_cd](assets/img/ci_cd.jpg)